Two Students Win Top GPA Awards

 Two University of Virginia law students received awards today for their academic performance.

 Benjamin Wood '14 won the Jackson Walker LLP Award, given to the student with the highest grade-point average in his or her class after four semesters.

-Second-year law students Ben Aiken and Ben Wood both won the Carl M. Franklin Prize, having tied for the highest grade-point average in their class at the end of their first year.
+Second-year law student Samuel Strongin won the Carl M. Franklin Prize, having earned for the highest grade-point average in his class at the end of their first year.

 Recipients of the awards receive a cash prize and have their names engraved on plaques in Hunton & Williams Hall.

 Founded in 1819, the University of Virginia School of Law is the second-oldest continuously operating law school in the nation.
 Consistently ranked among the top law schools, Virginia is a world-renowned training ground for distinguished lawyers and public servants, instilling in them a commitment to leadership, integrity and community service.